Brian the Bachelor: Cultural references

 According to the commentary from the DVD, Chris' talking pimple is a reference to Little Shop of Horrors.
 Chris shown waving his shirt above his head and being watched by Herbert through the window is a reference to 1978 comedy film National Lampoon's Animal House.
 He-Man from the Masters of the Universe media franchise is shown at the ranch during Brian's time on The Bachelorette.
-Chris mentions The Snorks to his zit in the scene were he spaypaints the mini mart.
+Chris mentions the Snorks to his zit in the scene where he spray paints the mini mart.
 The sequence of Peter and Lois at Mort Goldman's pharmacy after the store vandalism is a reference to Fast Times at Ridgemont High, with Jeff Spicoli coming out of the restroom.
 Brian's phone call to Brooke after she selects him as a final contestant makes references to the Billy Vera song At This Moment.
 Disney CEO Michael Eisner is featured after Brooke reveals that "it's just TV".
 He comes out to give Brian a "consolation prize", which turns out to be a bill for the Bachelorette mansion.

 Reception

 As the most-watched Fox program that night, this episode had an audience of 7.29 million.

-In a positive review of the episode in Family Guy, Volume 3, Dan MacIntosh of PopMatters praised the performance of Chris: "Chris' best scenes occur during "Brian The Bachelor", where he is shown developing an unlikely friendship with one of his facial zits."
+In a positive review of the episode in Family Guy, Volume 3, Dan MacIntosh of PopMatters praised the performance of Chris: "Chris' best scenes occur during "Brian the Bachelor", where he is shown developing an unlikely friendship with one of his facial zits."

 By contrast, Family Guy, Volume 3, included a negative review by Francis Rizzo III (aka Turdboy) of DVD Talk: "Among the more frustrating trends in the series is its willingness to stretch an unfunny joke to its very limits.
 When Stewie berated Brian for not finishing his novel for nearly two minutes, not once, but twice, in "Brian the Bachelor", it tested my patience severely, and didn't even make me smile."